Hagal to establish battery centre in Hokksund

 Used batteries in the power grid

-In 2018, the founders of Hagal started developing a new generation battery management system, using artificial intelligence to expand the battery life cycle and give used EV batteries a second life in energy storage systems.
+In 2018, the founders of Hagal started developing a new generation battery management system to expand the battery life cycle and give used EV batteries a second life in energy storage systems.
 A technology that works like an AC battery with seamless integration in the power grid.

 – Batteries are highly scalable and can be tailored to different applications, in the power grid and the energy market.
 We enable peak shaving, removing the need to increase grid capacity.
 By using B cells and used batteries, investments can be directed at power production and storage.
 Our vision is clear.
 Smart batteries in the power grid will be central for electrification and the transition to a zero emission society, the Hagal founder emphasizes.

 Second life batteries – a key part of the solution

 According to a Greenpeace study, almost 13 million tonnes of batteries from electrical vehicles will end their journey by 2030.
 An enormous amount of nickel, cobalt and lithium must be handled in a sustainable manner.
 Production of new batteries takes a lot of power and access to more than 10 million tonnes of raw materials, which is much more than we can obtain.
 Second life batteries can solve this problem.